RadioAstronomySoftwareGroup/pyuvsim/docs/parameter_files.rst

 When running simulations from yaml and csv files, there are four configuration files that must be used.

-The outermost parameter file is the `obsparam_*.yaml`, which is parsed by ``initialize_uvdata_from_params`` into a uvdata object, a source list, a beam dictionary, and a beam list.
+The outermost parameter file is the `obsparam_*.yaml`, which is parsed by ``initialize_uvdata_from_params`` into a UVdata object, a source list, a beam dictionary, and a beam list.

 The antenna layout and telescope config yaml files determine the full properties of the array, including location, beam models, layout, and naming.

-The catalog text files give point source lists
+The catalog text files give point source lists.

 These files contain overall simulation parameters.